visdesignlab/Upset-alttxt-study/public/Upset-Alttext-User-Survey/assets/upset.md

 <br>

-This layout is great because we can plot the size of the intersections as bar charts right next ot the matrix, as you can see in the following example:
+This layout is great because we can plot the size of the intersections as bar charts right next to the matrix, as you can see in the following example:

 <img style="height: 400px; width: 531.8px" class="centered-image" src="./assets/concept_3_cardinality.svg" alt="Plotting intersection sizes with bars in UpSet.">
 <br>